The Snowy Day

-The Snowy Day is a 1962 children's picture book by American author and illustrator Ezra Jack Keats.
-It features Peter, an African American boy, who explores his neighborhood after the season’s first snowfall.
-Keats’ illustrations helped pave the way for more inclusive and diverse children’s literature.
-Keats received the 1963 Caldecott Medal for his collage artwork, which made The Snowy Day the first picture book with an African American protagonist to win a major children’s award.
-The book’s reception was largely positive, although some critics pointed out subtle stereotypes, such as how Peter’s mother was portrayed.
-Since its publication The Snowy Day has sold millions of copies and has been translated, adapted, and honored leaving a lasting impression on generations of readers.
+The Snowy Day is a 1962 American children's picture book by American author and illustrator Ezra Jack Keats.
+It features Peter, an African American boy, who explores his neighborhood after the season's first snowfall.
+Keats’ illustrations helped pave the way for more inclusive and diverse children's literature.
+Keats received the 1963 Caldecott Medal for his collage artwork, which made The Snowy Day the first picture book with an African American protagonist to win a major children's award.
+The book's reception was largely positive, although some critics pointed out subtle stereotypes, such as how Peter's mother was portrayed.
+Since its publication, The Snowy Day has sold millions of copies and has been translated, adapted, and honored, leaving a lasting impression on generations of readers.

 Background

-Keats, born Jacob (Jack) Ezra Katz, grew up in a poor Jewish family with immigrant parents in Brooklyn, New York.]
+Keats, born Jacob (Jack) Ezra Katz, grew up in a poor Jewish family with immigrant parents in Brooklyn, New York.
 Following his service in World War II, he changed his last name from Katz to Keats to avoid anti-semitism and to find work in the book publishing industry.
-Keats’s experience living in tenement housing surrounded by children of different cultures and ethnicities can be seen as inspiration for several of his books.
+Keats's experience living in tenement housing surrounded by children of different cultures and ethnicities can be seen as inspiration for several of his books.
 For example, he and co-author, Pat Cherr, featured minority children in their first work, My Dog is Lost!
 However, none of Keats's more than 30 illustration jobs featured black children prior to The Snowy Day.
-He was, thus, one of the first authors to showcase a racially diverse protagonist in children’s literature.
+He was one of the first authors to showcase a racially diverse protagonist in children's literature.
 If he wrote and illustrated his own book, Keats said he always knew the hero would be African American.

 Keats began working on his first solo project, The Snowy Day, two years after My Dog is Lost! was published.
 He was inspired by a set of photographs of an African American boy from a 1940 edition of Life magazine that had hung in his studio for over two decades.
-Keats also noted the storyline came from his memories of snowy days in his Brooklyn childhood.
+Keats also noted that the storyline stems from his memories of snowy days in his Brooklyn childhood.
 Similar to the haiku poetry in which he found inspiration, Keats applied simple and straightforward text to The Snowy Day.
 Words were chosen to capture a mood and were further enhanced by colorful settings via his illustrations.
 These groundbreaking illustrations and this simple story earned him the Caldecott Medal in 1963, a prestigious award given to illustrators of American children's picture books.
 Since its publication, the book has sold several million copies.
 His character, Peter, went on to appear in Whistle for Willie (1964), Peter's Chair (1967), A Letter to Amy (1968), Goggles!
-(1969), Caldecott Honor Medal book, Hi, Cat!
+(1969), another Caldecott Honor Medal book, Hi, Cat!
 (1970), and Pet Show!
 (1972).
 Keats lived until 1983 when he suffered a heart attack.
 His legacy as an author lives on, as the author and illustrator of 22 picture books.